Have Questions?

 Chrysalis Treatment Center Inc is 25.4 miles from Lovell, Wyoming

-Chrysalis Treatment Center Inc has been offering addiction treatment to individuals who live in and around Lovell, WY. and who are battling with alcohol and drug use issues.
+Chrysalis Treatment Center Inc has been offering addiction treatment to individuals who live in and around Lovell and who are battling with alcohol and drug use issues.
 As such, Chrysalis Treatment Center Inc provides a array of services including group therapy, individual psychotherapy, dialectical behavior therapy, trauma therapy, brief intervention approach, dual diagnosis drug rehab and others using its unique approaches to addiction treatment and recovery.

 This treatment center also believes that results are best achieved by providing individual services to each client.
 To this end, it has been specializing in a wide variety of personalized treatments like seniors or older adults, legal advocacy, persons with eating disorders, veterans, child care for clients children, suicide prevention services and more.
 In the same way, this drug and alcohol rehab provides these services in the following settings - outpatient detox programs, short term drug treatment, long term drug treatment, inpatient drug abuse treatment, outpatient day treatment and more.